-Section 3-6 Student-Athlete Experience
+Section 3.6 Student-Athlete Experience Survey

 During the NCAA championships, the student-athlete experience is paramount.
 NCAA staff and hosts dedicate themselves to planning the best experiences for all involved.
-As part of our commitment to getting better, following the championship, participants will receive a survey to provide feedback on their experience and input on how championships can be improved for future NCAA athletes.
+As part of our commitment to getting better, following the championship, participants will receive a survey to provide feedback on their experience and input on how championships can be improved for future NCAA student-athletes.
 Institutional administrators and coaches will receive an email containing a link to the survey and will be asked to forward the survey to student-athletes.
+Additionally, this survey will be accessible via QR code found on the back of NCAA-issued championship credentials.

-However, we understand that sometimes certain circumstances or conditions occurring during the events may require real-time consideration.
+We also understand that sometimes certain circumstances or conditions occurring during the events may require real-time consideration.
 When this is the case, student-athletes may reach out to their site representative or NCAA national office staff on-site.

-Section 4 • Elite 90[TM] Award
+Section 4 • Elite 90TM Award

 The Elite 90 award was created to recognize the true essence of student-athletes by honoring individuals who have reached the pinnacle of competition at the national championship level in their sport, while also achieving the highest academic standard among their peers.
-The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes on all teams competing at the finals site.
-Each institution that has at least one student-athlete qualify for the final round/site is eligible to nominate a student-athlete for the award.
+The award is presented in every sport, every division, and goes to the student-athlete who has the highest cumulative grade-point average of all student-athletes competing at the finals site.
 One student-athlete per championship will receive the award, and the announcement of the winner will be made at the finals site.

 Institutions that wish to nominate a student-athlete must do so through an online nomination process.
-For more information or access the online form and submit a nomination, go to ncaa.org.
+For more information or to access the online form and submit a nomination, click here.